matned666/java-workshop/README.md

 # Docker

-You can launch this docker image like this :
+You can launch this docker image from src/main/docker folder like this :

 `docker-compose up --build`